DimensionDev/Maskbook/docs/form-guide.md

 ### Be careful with watch

-Sometimes we need to listen the field update to do something.
-Although you can use `watch` to listen field.
-But it will cause re-render problem.
-At the time of use you can think about whether you can use `getValues` to accomplish your needs.
+Sometimes we need to listen to the field update to do something.
+Although you can use `watch` to react to a field.
+But it will cause extra renders and cause a potential performance problem.
+Try to use `getValues` if that suits you.